IlianPihlajamaa/ModeCouplingTheory.jl/README.md

 ![image](readmefig.png)

+# Contributing

 Please open an issue if anything is unclear in the documentation, if any unexpected errors arise or for feature requests (such as additional kernels).
-PRs are of course also welcome.
+Pull requests are of course also welcome.